-There, it will show where in the country the bad weather is and the severity of it.
+On the website, it will show where in the country the bad weather is and the severity of it.

 Green is nothing serious.

 Once they start showing orange that’s when you either need to reconsider if you really need to drive there or just be extremely careful.
-I would not recommend driving unless you have experience driving in difficult conditions.
+I would not recommend going unless you have experience driving in difficult conditions.

-The last thing I want to mention is the darkness, depending on the time you visit, the dark will be a huge factor in your vacation.
+Depending on the time you visit, darkness will be a huge factor in your adventure.
 In December you can expect 5 hours of daylight.
 We highly recommend that you start the journey before the sun rises.
-You don’t want to waste precious daylight on driving and then when you finally get to your destination, it’s too dark to see anything!
+You don’t want to waste precious daylight on driving and when you finally get to your destination, it’s too dark to see anything!

 But that is the gist of it.
-If you’re careful you’ll find driving Iceland in the wintertime to be an amazing experience and a great memory!
+If you’re careful you’ll find driving Iceland in the wintertime to be an amazing experience and a great memory.